sivanov/frontend-svelte/README.md

 ## Svelte TODO App like front-end only
-This tutorial is related with [Django Backend TOD app](https://github.com/sivanov/api-django)
+This tutorial is related with [Django Backend TODO app](https://github.com/sivanov/api-django)

 ##  Installation
 In order to work with Svelte, you need to have Node.js installed.